SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

+ex) Would you rather go to the beach or go skiing ex) Although some people prefer waking up early, I prefer waking up late ex) Even though some people love going to the beaches, I prefer skiing ex) Despite the advantages of living in the country, I prefer living in the city. ex) some people like playing the computer games; neverthless, I like reading books. ex) some people like movies; however, I don't I prefer books

 stunning (BEAUTIFUL) - (adjective) extremely beautiful or attractive a stunning dress a stunning view over the bay of Saint Tropez